xy3/xy3/README.md

   <br>
-these fancy titles are here to make it seem more interesting
+the fancy text is to make this seem more interesting

 ![databases](https://user-images.githubusercontent.com/32339757/168629404-06399f83-4ce3-464c-bddc-b2d6b4a9e438.svg)